With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 These symbolic images of our collective nature are found throughout the world, in our myths, dreams, and fantasies.

-Polymath Adolf Bastian called them elementary ideas.
+Polymath Adolf Bastian referred to them as elementary ideas.
 Carl Jung called them archetypes.ย For Jung, archetypes arenโt just elementary ideas; they also represent elementary feelings, fantasies, and visions.

 Archetypes are simultaneously images and emotions.
 An image becomes dynamic when charged with emotion.
 Without emotion, the image cannot speak to us.